nicholasammann/eryst-rpg-website/Sunflower Meadow/.sessions/session11.md

 sunlight stored in crystals at the base of the tower sunlight keeps the eggs warm

-two crow clerics are in the base of the tower watching over the eggs
+two raven clerics are in the base of the tower watching over the eggs

 Bernard has to go to the clerics